 - If you’re flying from Europe, make sure to check the airlines since some airlines (like KLM) only fly on certain days of the week to Costa Rica.
 Try to be flexible and book a stopover or flight with a long layover.

 - Book basic economy seats which are the cheapest option.
-We booked a roundtrip Seattle – Liberia flight beginning of December for $500 USD per person on basic economy with Alaska Airlines.
+We booked a roundtrip Seattle – Liberia flight at the beginning of December for $500 USD per person on basic economy with Alaska Airlines.

 Our Favorite Flight Hacking Tips

 My next best tip?
 Get a travel credit card to rack up points to use for flights and hotels.
 I have the Chase Sapphire credit card which I absolutely love!
-You get 60,000 points when you spend $4000 USD from initial account opening, 2x points on travel and dining and they also offer travel insurance for rental cars and trip delays.
-You can redeem the points to pay for flights, hotels, etc. If you travel often, a travel credit card is an absolute must.
+You get 60,000 points when you spend $4000 USD from initial account opening, 3x points on travel and dining.
+They also offer travel insurance for rental cars and trip delays for the Preferred.
+You can redeem the points to pay for flights, hotels, etc. If you travel often, a travel credit card is an absolute must, especially for families.

 What else you should be doing for your Costa Rica trip planning

 You can start looking on the Internet for ideas and articles.
-I personally love using Pinterest for travel ideas.
-Instagram is another good one.
+I personally love using other travel blogs and Instagram to get inspiration.

 Airports